ibleaman/JPPC/concerts.md

 129 West 67th Street
 New York, New York**

 The Yiddish Philharmonic Chorus, led by Binyumen Schaechter, will perform an intriguing variety of Yiddish songs on the theme of Jewish immigration.
 Our concert features brand-new choral arrangements and familiar songs you'll hear in a completely different way.
 Even if you don't know a word of Yiddish, the song intros and English supertitles will keep you fully engaged.
-We'll end with a choral adaptation of "Ode to Joy," from Beethoven's ninth symphony, with a Yiddish translation that promotes the "melting pot" idea - a century after the Immigration Act of 1924 turned away so many Jews trying to escape the Holocaust.
+We'll end with a choral adaptation of "Ode to Joy," from Beethoven's ninth symphony, with a Yiddish translation that promotes the "melting pot" idea - a century after the Immigration Act of 1924 subsequently turned away so many Jews trying to escape the Holocaust.

 **PROGRAM**
 *Belts, mayn shteytele Belts*